PreviousView allNext

 Comprehensive

-The bottom line?
-Make sure the savings outweigh the risks for your situation.
-If your car's value has dropped significantly, switching could be a simple way to keep your insurance costs in check without losing essential protection.
+So what's the bottom line?
+Before making the switch, consider whether the savings outweigh the risks for your situation.
+If your car’s value has significantly dropped, switching to third-party insurance could be a practical way to reduce costs while keeping essential protection.

 Embedded asset

-Paying your car insurance annually can often save you more than opting for monthly payments.
-Check out these examples from our data:
+Paying your car insurance annually can often be cheaper than opting for monthly payments.
+Here’s an example of the potential savings over a year:

 Vehicle